 Food Variance Report

-Similar to the Actual vs Theoretical Analysis, the Food Variance Report shows actual vs theoretical numbers in terms of both quantities and dollars.
+The Food Variance report shows actual vs theoretical numbers in terms of both quantities and dollars.

 In addition to the actual vs. theoretical variance, the Food Variance Report also features additional columns that display the following information: